P-okyere/TIS_Sleep_Memory/README.md

-Each measure has a `*_cluster_permutation_stats.m` (or `*_TOPOplot_gamma_lme.m`-style) script that runs the stats and saves per-cluster significant-channel CSVs, and where applicable a matching `*_barplots.m` script that loads those CSVs (never hardcodes channel lists) and produces the bar chart + pairwise stats.
+Each measure has a `*_cluster_permutation_stats.m` (or `*_TOPOplot_gamma_lme.m`-style) script that runs the stats and saves per-cluster significant-channel CSVs, and where applicable a matching `*_barplots.m` script that loads those CSVs and produces the bar chart + pairwise stats.

 ### 5. `efield/`
 E-field simulation results (Sim4Life output).